Malaysia's AirAsia aims to raise $602 mln, to evaluate Japan operations

 Group Chief Executive Officer Tony Fernandes told Reuters in an interview that the group, Malaysia's flagship budget airline, could raise up to 1.5 billion ringgit from bank loans and another 1 billion ringgit from investors.

+The investors it is talking to include private equity players, strategic partners and conglomerates, both local and foreign, he said.

+"It's progressing quite well and I see no reason why that won't be met.
+But I can't add too much more to that," he said.

-Fernandes also said the group was evaluating its operations in Japan, although its partnership in India remained "as is".
+Fernandes also said the group was evaluating its operations in Japan, the smallest of its foreign offshoots, although its joint venture with Tata Sons in India remained "as is".

 "I think Japan is something we have to really think hard about.
 If we had tonnes of cash, then it's something we would probably continue.
 I think we will have decisions on Japan very soon," he said, declining to elaborate.